 The main difference between these two is that sustainable fashion focuses on the environment and the ecological impact of its production, the attention here lies on the quality of products, its origin, whether it was recycled, reused or created from a natural source.
 Ethical fashion, a social altruist, is human-centered and aims to protect workers at every step of the production, giving them a fair wage, decent hours of work, and respecting their labor and human rights, all to give them a higher quality of life.

 While sustainable fashion doesn’t center as much on the workers, it has the people’s health and wellbeing in mind due to the improvement of their environment.
-In summary, they both aim to have a positive impact on the world, each focusing on a specific stream.
-But always linked and in a close correlation, due to the contradiction it would be to create an “eco-friendly” garment, while making their employees work in inhuman conditions, and vice-versa.
+They both aim to have a positive impact on the world, each focusing on a specific stream.

 Platforms are not only spreading awareness about sustainability, and making it a healthy trend, but it also opens possibilities to sellers and buyers.
 It creates a circular business model with a positive impact on the environment, encourages habits of recycling, reusing and repurposing, and promotes a slow fashion lifestyle, less consumerism, and more conscious purchasing.

 Scaling fashion sustainability depends largely on technological and business model innovations.
 The industry needs to invest in transformation.
 This largely depends on leadership, eco-purpose, industry cooperation, and also on regulators and consumers.
 Implementing new technologies and process upgrades will raise profitability as well as environmental and social performance, according to the Global Fashion Agenda.